syl20bnr/spacemacs-elpa-mirror/melpa/ox-hugo-readme.txt

                        export that subtree to a Hugo post in Markdown.
-                     - If the file is intended to be exported as a whole i.e. it must have the #+TITLE keyword set, export the whole Org file a Hugo post in Markdown.
+                     - If the file is intended to be exported as a whole (i.e. has the #+TITLE keyword), export the whole Org file to a Hugo post in Markdown.

    - C-c C-e H A  -> Export *all* "What I Mean"
                      - If the Org file has one or more 'valid Hugo post subtrees', export them to Hugo posts in Markdown.
-                     - If the file is intended to be exported as a whole (no 'valid Hugo post subtrees' at all) i.e. it must have the #+TITLE keyword set, export the whole Org file a Hugo post in Markdown.
+                     - If the file is intended to be exported as a whole (i.e. no 'valid Hugo post subtrees' at all, and has the #+TITLE keyword), export the whole Org file to a Hugo post in Markdown.

 ## For only the one-post-per-file flow